oneChifu/users/README.md

 1. Open a terminal and navigate to the root folder of the project.
 2. Run the command `docker-compose build --no-cache` to build the project.
 3. Run the command `docker-compose up -d` to run the project in daemon mode.
+4. cd server && yarn install
-4. Go to the server folder, run command `cd server/` and run migrate.js file by command `node migrate.js` for the database migrations of collections
+4. Run migrate.js script by command `node server/migrate.js` for the database migrations of collections.
 5. Open your browser and go to `http://localhost:8080` to see your frontend project.
 6. To stop containers, run the `docker-compose down` command.